Visual Studio: 2005

-Visual Studio 2005, codenamed Whidbey (a reference to Whidbey Island in Puget Sound region), was released online in October 2005 and to retail stores a few weeks later.
+Visual Studio 2005, codenamed Whidbey (a reference to Whidbey Island in the Salish Sea), was released online in October 2005 and to retail stores a few weeks later.
 Microsoft removed the ".NET" moniker from Visual Studio 2005 (as well as every other product with .NET in its name), but it still primarily targets the .NET Framework, which was upgraded to version 2.0.
 It requires Windows 2000 with Service Pack 4, Windows XP with at least Service Pack 2 or Windows Server 2003 with at least Service Pack 1.
 It is the last version to run on Windows 2000 and also the last version able to target Windows 98 and Windows Me for C++ applications.

 Visual Studio 2005's internal version number is 8.0 while the file format version is 9.0.
 Microsoft released Service Pack 1 for Visual Studio 2005 on December 14, 2006.
 An additional update for Service Pack 1 that offers Windows Vista compatibility was made available on June 3, 2007.